boazlavon/eg_cfg/README.md

 ---

-## Launch Inference Jobs
+## 🚀 Launch Inference Jobs
 To maximize throughput, we encourage launching this script multiple times—once per available GPU node.
 The pipeline supports full synchronization across jobs, so no manual coordination is needed.
-Simply launch as many instances as you have nodes, and they’ll run in parallel seamlessly.
+Just launch as many instances as you have nodes, and they’ll run in parallel seamlessly.
 ```bash
 ./scripts/job_runners/inference_sbatch.local.sh
 # Or monitor in watch mode